 Ruby only became popular after Ruby on Rails released.
 Python has been around for a decade, and with Python’s short learning curve, many developers believe the language would be a good fit for them.

 Testing and Troubleshooting

 Testing the code in the early phases of development is important and has to be done during the code development stages only.
-That is why Test Driven Development (TDD) is one strategy that you can use to your advantage.
 Even though PyTest and unit test have been present, there has not been a single framework for Behavior Driven Development (BDD) in Python.
 RSpec plays this role in Ruby and behaves seem to show some results but it does not look mature as RSpec.

 Recommended Reading: Java Vs Python